• Skip to primary navigation

 What can I substitute for the sour cream?

 Sour cream and full-fat plain Greek yogurt can be used interchangeably in many baked goods, including this banana cake.
-Baking cakes with sour cream or Greek yogurt helps them taste rich and moist.
+Baking cakes with sour cream or Greek yogurt helps them taste rich and moist.ย

 Can you freeze banana cake?

 To freeze, make sure your cake has cooled completely, and then wrap it in a couple of layers of plastic wrap and a layer of foil or a freezer-safe bag.
 Freeze for 3 to 4 months.
-When you’re ready to enjoy the cake, let it thaw at room temperature for 3 to 4 hours and then frost.
+When youโ€™re ready to enjoy the cake, let it thaw at room temperature for 3 to 4 hours and then frost.

-Other Banana Recipes to Consider
+Other Breakfast Recipes to consider

 Banana Cake with Almond Buttercream on a platter